 Community settings or workplaces

 To support the uptake of Ready to COPE in your setting, simply print out one of these downloadable posters and place it in a visible spot in your place of business.
 Some examples of settings where displaying Ready to COPE posters can help make a difference to the lives of perinatal women include mum & baby classes and playgroups, baby supply stores, community halls and more.
 Workplaces also provide a great opportunity for expectant and new fathers/partners be be informed about Ready to COPE.

 Download and print posters for your setting

-You may also want to inform your patients about Ready to COPE in your social media and/or newsletter communications.
-To do this, you can direct women to www.readytocope.org.au to sign up and use any of the following images.
+You may also want to inform your staff or community about Ready to COPE in your social media and/or newsletter communications.
+To do this, you can direct people to www.readytocope.org.au to sign up and use any of the following images.

 More information is summarised in this Ready to COPE fact sheet.